 Your Housing Budget

 When buying their first home, many people don’t realize the hidden costs of homeownership.
 First-time buyers often leave cash poor because they only included their monthly mortgage payments in their home budget.

 Let’s start with the monthly mortgage payments you’ll be making to the bank or mortgage company every month.
 In most cases, it isn’t only the actual amount you owe on your home loan; it includes four (or fewer) components.

 - Homeowners insurance – Monthly premiums are often, but not always, included

 - Private mortgage insurance (PMI) – Charged to borrowers with small down payments or low credit scores

-That number is an important starting point, and you can estimate it by using one of the many online mortgage calculators available at lenders’ websites and other real estate sites like Zillow.
+That number is an important starting point.
+You can estimate it by using one of the many online mortgage calculators available at lenders’ websites and other real estate sites like Zillow.

-The calculators allow you to change the variables so you can estimate your monthly payments based on different home purchase prices, mortgage interest rates, down payments and property tax rates.
+The calculators allow you to change the variables to estimate your monthly mortgage payments based on different home purchase prices, mortgage interest rates, down payments, and property tax rates.
 You can search online to find ballpark numbers to use for interest rates and tax rates, or you can ask your realtor (if you have one).

 To understand how much your mortgage payment will change when you go up or down on purchase prices or mortgage rates, run the numbers several times using different assumptions each time.